Definability patterns and their symmetries

 In the structural generalization, $M \models T$ is a structure. $D$ is a sort (or a {}definable set of $M^n$).
 Again $A$ is an arbitrary subset of $D(M)$.
 We seek a large $M_0$ such that $A$ has as regular a structure as possible on $D(M_0)$.
 Here `large' means: a finite substructure of $M$ realizing a prescribed existential sentence of $T$.
 Equivalently, $M_0$ can be taken to be a copy of $M$ in some ultrapower $(M^*,A^*)$ of $(M,A)$.

 While Ramsey theory appears to be second-order, considering arbitrary colorings on $D$, a simple device does present it as a special case of the theory of patterns: we simply introduce a new sort $P$ and a relation that allows $P$ to parameterize colorings on $D$, with no constraints.
-A maximal pattern associated to the new theory will be referred to as a free pattern for the original one.
+A pattern type associated to the new theory will be referred to as a free pattern type for the original one.
+Thus a free pattern type is simply a maximal universal theory for $L_V(X)$, whose restriction to $L$ is ${T}$.

 Now \lemref{ramsey-basic} tells us immediately what 'as regular as possible' can mean.
 We cannot do better than a free pattern type, and some free pattern type can always be achieved.
 Thus the basic structural Ramsey question for a theory $T$ changes from a yes/no question to a more qualitative and functorial one: describe the free pattern types of $T$.
 The simplest case is that every free pattern type is {\em definable}; in this case we will call the theory {\em Ramsey}.
 We will see that every universal theory has a canonical Ramsey expansion, whose automorphism group is an interesting invariant of $T$.